WorldVistA/VistA/Documentation/README.rst

 The OSEHRA VistA source tree is also used in the generation of the Dox pages which can be found at `code.osehra.org/dox`_.
-For instructions on how to set up and execute the steps necessary to generate the HTML files, see setupDox_.
+For instructions on how to set up and execute the steps necessary to generate the HTML files, see `Generate ViViaN and DOX`_.

 Routine changes to the VistA Environment
 -----------------------------------------